alexcmak/2048/README.md

 # 2048 Game

-A simple Python implemenation of the classic game of tiles [2048](https://www.2048.org/).
+A simple Python implementation of the classic game of tiles [2048](https://www.2048.org/).

 This game is based on [another implementation](https://github.com/DBgirl/PyGames/blob/main/5_2048/2048.py).